BenGale93/cli-llm/README.md

 ## Introduction

-This Python library provides a simple way to create and run custom Large Language Model (LLM) tools using a CLI interface.
+This Python library provides a simple way to create and run custom Large Language Model (LLM) tools using a command-line interface.
 It is a Python re-implementation of [rust-devai](https://github.com/jeremychone/rust-devai), offering a user-friendly interface for developers to build their own LLM applications.